michaelcale/books/books/go/0190-defer/000-index.md

 Placing `f.Close()` right after `os.Open()` makes it easier to audit the code and ensure `Close` is always called, even if there are multiple exit points in the function.

-If deffered code is more complicated, you can use a function literal:
+If deferred code is more complicated, you can use a function literal:

 ```go
 func foo() {